Ramprasad-Group/polyga/tutorials/basic/predict.md

 ```

 To summarize steps one would need to take to predict properties:
-1. We defined a function where the first parameter was the child dataframe and
+1. We defined a function where the first parameter was the child dataframe,
-the second were the fingerprint headers in the dataframe
+the second were the fingerprint headers in the dataframe, and the third was
+the dictionary of models
 2. We opened our models, manually knowing where they were located in our
 harddrive
 3. We predicted the properties for each polymer and saved them in the original